Kryes-Omega/ES-Syntax-Highlighter/README.md

 ### Light (Normal/Default) Notepad++ Theme

 #### EScriptThemeLight.xml
-  Under the `Language` dropdown menu, press `Define your language...`, from there press `Import`, then navigate to and select `EScriptThemeLight.xml`.
-The language will now be available under the `Language` dropdown called `Endless Sky Data File` and all `*.txt` files you load will automatically have the ES syntax highlighting applied.
+  Under the `Language` menu, select `User Defined Language` -> `Define your language...`.
+The `User Defined Language` dialog should appear.
+Press  the `Import...` button, then navigate to and select `EScriptThemeLight.xml`.
+After import, select the theme called `Endless Sky Data` and then click the `Save As...` button and call it `Endless Sky Data File`.
+You can now delete the imported `Endless Sky Data` language.
+The syntax highlighting will now be available under the `Language` dropdown called `Endless Sky Data File` and all `.txt` files you load will automatically have the syntax highlighting applied.

 ### Dark Notepad++ Theme

 #### EScriptThemeDark.xml
-  Under the `Language` dropdown menu, press `Define your language...`, from there press `Import`, then navigate to and select `EScriptThemeDark.xml`.
-The language will now be available under the `Language` dropdown called `Endless Sky Data File` and all `*.txt` files you load will automatically have the ES syntax highlighting applied.
+  Under the `Language` menu, select `User Defined Language` -> `Define your language...`.
+The `User Defined Language` dialog should appear.
+Press  the `Import...` button, then navigate to and select `EScriptThemeDark.xml`.
+After import, select the theme called `Endless Sky Data` and then click the `Save As...` button and call it `Endless Sky Data File`.
+You can now delete the imported `Endless Sky Data` language.
+The syntax highlighting  will now be available under the `Language` dropdown called `Endless Sky Data File` and all `.txt` files you load will automatically have the syntax highlighting applied.

 #### Default Dark theme.xml
   Under the `Settings` dropdown menu, go to `Import` > `Import style theme(s)...`, then navigate to and select `Default Dark theme.xml`.
 Go back to the `Settings` dropdown, select `Style Configurator`, and under the Select Theme dropdown menu select the Default Dark theme option.
 Save & Close and you're all set.
 As long as you like dark themes.
 Otherwise, use the Light Theme version above.